Major programs don’t fail suddenly.

 The largest performance gaps are behavioural and leadership factors.

-Successful programs are typified by strong executive sponsorship but, more importantly, by a resilient, mature, and honest management team that engages with their stakeholders.
+Successful programs are characterised by strong executive sponsorship and, more importantly, by a resilient, mature, and honest management team that actively engages with its stakeholders.

-Most programs don't fail due to process or technical issues; they fail when leadership engagement declines, teams can't address or report uncomfortable truths, and behavioural dysfunction becomes ingrained in the program's trajectory.
+Most programs do not fail because of process or technical issues.
+Instead, they fail when leadership engagement diminishes, teams struggle to address or report uncomfortable truths, and behavioral dysfunction becomes ingrained in the program's progress.

 The Clarity